 In the short double skinned composite columns with same cross-sections, the geometric deformation of the sections doesn't lead to a significant variation in the load-bearing capacity of the columns.
 But in the most ideal mode, the double skinned composite column with square section outer tube and circular section inner tube exhibits the highest ultimate load-bearing capacity.
 Similar to other short columns, any variation of the support conditions do not lead to a significant change in the buckling of the modelled CFDST columns.
 The use of self-compacting concrete as the backfill concrete is suggested, due to the hard conditions during concrete pouring of the CFDST.
-In the case of using the self-compacting concrete, any increase in the compressive strength of the concrete will lead to increase in the critical load of the self-compacting concrete will lead to increase in the critical load of the self-compacting concrete will lead to increase in the critical load of the columns.
+In the case of using the self-compacting concrete, any increase in the compressive strength of the concrete will lead to increase in the critical load of the columns.
+In the samples with almost equal compressive strength, any reduction in the elastic modulus of the self-compacting concrete will lead to increase in the critical load of the column.